Thousands Take to the Streets To Keep Dancefloors Open

 Although crime has significantly diminished since the placement of the laws, even major public figures have suggest that the figures projected by Premier Mike Baird are overly inflated.
 Don Weatherburn, director of the New South Wales Bureau of Crime Statistics and Research, states that the violence had decreased by 20%, not 42.2% as Premier Baird had projected.
 Weatherburn also suggests that the assault rate had been falling since 2008, suggesting a downward trend that has since been exaggerated by the lockout laws.

 Tensions have been rising for months and finally the people have rallied to demonstrate their distaste.
-An estimate 15,000 people took to the streets of Sydney with picket signs and well-known public speakers from the Sydney art scene.
+An estimated 15,000 people took to the streets of Sydney with picket signs, and many well-known public speakers from the Sydney art scene stood in solidarity to protest the nightlife restrictions.
 Critics of the lockout laws have argued that since the laws have been in place, the business and art scene of central Sydney has deflated significantly.
 With venues closing down and vacancy signs going up, individuals whose livelihood are based in nightlife are struggling to find work.

 A major point of contention for individuals protesting the lockout laws are the legality of casinos in Sydney's CBD.
 The casinos are not subjugated to the city's strict lock-out laws though they still promote risky and unhealthy behavior.